Autism and ADHD

 Yes, ADHD can sometimes mask autism in adults, making it challenging to identify autism's distinct traits.
 Proper assessment is crucial to distinguish between the two.

-Is ADHD Different From Autism?
+Is ADHD Different from Autism?

 Yes, ADHD and autism are separate neurodevelopmental disorders.
 While they may share some symptoms, they have distinct diagnostic criteria and characteristic features.